CamTheWebGuy/AlamoWebDesign/src/blog/how-to-optimize-a-website.md

 ---
 pageName: how-to-optimize-a-website
-blogTitle: How to optimize a website's Core Vitals and Page Speed Score | Alamo Web Designs
+blogTitle: How to optimize a website's Core Vitals and Page Speed Score
 titleTag: How to optimize a website's Core Vitals and Page Speed Score
 shortDesc: In this post I'll show you how to optimize your site speed.
 blogDescription: Google's new Core Vitals metrics are changing how sites get